Tag Archive for: encouragment

 Only a short time before the roller coaster ride of a flight began, I had been sitting at the crowded gate waiting for my turn to board.
 The voice from behind the ticket booth said in a muffled tone over the speaker, “1st class passengers, passengers with disabilities, those traveling with children under the age of 2 or active military are welcome to board now.”
 It is a great time for people watching.
 Since I always buy the cheapest ticket to get me from point A to point B, I’m normally in zone 4, last to board, and can be found seated no more than 4 feet from the crapper.
 I sat and waited as all 120+ people boarded, one by one.
 I observed as some shoved their way through, as though there was a prize for being the 1st to get on the plane.
 I saw the ones with rambunctious kids I prayed I wouldn’t be seated near, the panicked person, the one who slows the line by oversharing with the man scanning boarding passes about when, where or why they are traveling despite his obvious disinterest of their unsolicited explanation, the vacationers in Nike shorts and the business people in suits with iPhones to their ears on conference calls.
 It’s a social experiment I always find entertaining.

 This time, a young boy and his mother caught my attention.
 He was among the 1st in line.
 I noticed he was holding a carry-on bag and she was not.
 I also saw that she couldn’t quit touching him.
 Hug, back rub, hug, kiss on the cheek, hug.
 The ticket agent scanned the boy’s ticket.
 The teen then turned to give her one last hug and walked away.
 The woman stood waving at him until he was out of her sight.
 She turned around, wiping tears, and walked back into the hustle-bustle of the airport.
 As a mom myself, my heart sank in my chest for her.
-I could feel her pain as she walked away without him
+I could feel her pain as she walked away without him…away from her protection…away from her reach.

 As usual, I was among the last few to board the crowded plane.
 I walked to my seat all the way in the back, threw my laptop case into the overhead, and plopped down in my seat.
 I looked up and saw that the boy I had just observed at the gate was sitting next to me.
 He seemed uncomfortable.
 I make it a rule to immediately pretend to be in a coma-like state of consciousness the moment I buckle my seatbelt to help set the expectation to the traveler next to me that I’m not interested.
 This time, I couldn’t do that.
 “I saw you at the gate.
 Was that your mom?
 Are you okay?”
 He kept his head down, looked up at me by only moving his eyes, and shook his head yes.
 “You look 15.
 I can spot a 15-year-old because I’m a mom of a 15-year-old,” I continued.
 He finally lifted his head and laughed, “Yep, I’m 15.”
 I let him be for a while and sat quietly beside him.